Megas-MDN/Megas-MDN/README.md

 #### About Me

 I'm a brazilian, Control and Automation Engineer.
-Also, I'm MSc. in electrical engineer (IME), and I'm currently with [Trybe](https://www.betrybe.com/) as student.
-My areas of interest include ndustry 4.0, I.o.T, software engineering, web development, machine learning, and programming.
+Also, I'm MSc. in electrical engineering (IME), and I'm currently with [Trybe](https://www.betrybe.com/) as student.
+My areas of interest include Industry 4.0, I.o.T, software engineering, web development, machine learning, and programming.

 <!--
 Check my published work at: